Theodore Marier: Personal

 Theodore Marier was a good friend of French composer Jean Langlais.
 He was also a friend of the Benedictine Abbey of Regina Laudis in Connecticut and assigned the copyright to his last book, A Gregorian Chant Master Class, to the Abbey.

 Legacy

-Cardinal Bernard Francis Law celebrated Marier's funeral Mass at The Church of St. Paul (Harvard Square) in Cambridge.
+Cardinal Bernard Francis Law celebrated Marier's funeral Mass at the Church of St. Paul in Cambridge.
 In the 1950s Cardinal Law, while an undergraduate at Harvard, had sung under Marier's direction.

 "Professor Marier effectively transmitted his inspiration about Gregorian chant to generations of Catholic musicians", wrote Helen Hull Hitchcock, editor of the Adoremus Bulletin.
 She had been recruited to sing in a schola Marier conducted at a symposium of the Church Music Association of America where she had given a lecture on liturgical translation.
 "It is a privileged memory", Mrs. Hitchcock recalled.
 "His enthusiasm was as impressive as his musical expertise.
 No one has done more to promote the musical tradition of the Church in America".